Frequently asked Questions: Microforms Service

 For information about connecting to this server, please consult: http://helpdesk.princeton.edu/kb/display.plx?id=5286

 Firestone Microforms Service no longer supports the equipment or the staff necessary for duplicating microfilm reels from the library's general collection.
 However, the library does provide microfilm scanning services (microfilm to pdf) for materials held within Rare Books and Special Collections.
 See policies and fees for more information.

 Many microformat collections are being digitized by commercial publishers or nonprofit groups.
 Some of these digital resources are only available to Princeton faculty, students, and staff.
 Reference librarians can advise you about whether a particular source or collection exists in digital form.
 To confer with a reference librarian, go to the service desk on the first floor of Firestone.

-If materials are missing, you can request them via Interlibrary Loan Services.
-Use the link on the header of the Main Catalog webpage or visit the Interlibrary Loan Services office on C level in Firestone Library.
+If materials are missing, you can request them via Interlibrary Loan Services or visit the Interlibrary Loan Services office on B level in Firestone Library.

 If Princeton does not own a specific microformat source you need, you can check the online catalog of the Center for Research Libraries (CRL), a consortium to which Princeton belongs and that collects and lends large sets of microfilm for use by researchers at member libraries.
 Reference librarians can also help you identify other libraries that hold sources you need, so that you can place an interlibrary loan request for the material.